 Vice Media recently secured nearly a half billion dollars in additional investment from the private equity firm TPG.
 The firm joins the likes of 21st Century Fox, A+E Networks, and Disney in funding the media company.
 The combined efforts of these corporations brings Vice’s valuation to around $5.7 billion.
 For a mouthy upstart with an office in Brooklyn, that’s not bad.

 Initially, Vice had much humbler aspirations.
-Formed as a Canadian print magazine, Vice has in recent years relocated, repurposed itself, and become one of the biggest little fish in the news and entertainment industry.
+Formed as a Canadian print magazine, Vice has in recent years relocated, repurposed itself, and become into one of the biggest little fish in the news and entertainment industry.
 Crafted with a millennial audience in mind, Vice has spent the past two decades or so steadily turning its attentions from print media to digital and broadcast video.

 Starting perhaps with the launch of Vice’s own cable network, Viceland, in 2001, Vice has been doubling down on their commitment to video ever since.
 They partnered with HBO to produce documentary news and with ESPN for exclusive sports content.
 Despite all these connections and a sizable audience, Vice lacked the capital to independently create video on a truly competitive scale.